 Parents are kept updated through the Autumn and Spring Term learning conversation evenings, as well as the Summer term full report.
 The termly changes in QFT and interventions for those on the SEND register, can be shared at parent’s evenings.
-For a few pupils with multi-level needs we write an Individual Education Plan (IEP), this is reviewed in the same way and is always shared by the SENDCo with parents.
+For a few pupils with multi-level needs we write a Pupil Passport or Reasonable Adjustment Plan, this is reviewed in the same way and is always shared by the Class Teacher with parents.

 Parents and carers are given copies of any specialist assessment reports and can discuss them with the SENDCo or class teacher.
-Parents and carers are invited to meet visiting professionals, such as the Educational Psychologist, on the day of an assessment.
+Parents and carers are invited to meet visiting professionals, such as the Educational Psychologist, on the day of an assessment, if appropriate.

 We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss pupil progress.